Copyright © 2023 Sked social. All rights reserved.

 This might be as simple as just guessing what the password might be based on the brand (Nike hopefully doesn't have the password 'nike123'!), or it might involve trying a password that has been breached on a different service.

-This is why it is very important to use a unique password for each login.
-Password managers help with ‘remembering’ them, but given the frequency of password breaches, it is really important not to re-use the same password.
+This is why it is very important to use a unique and strong password for each login.
+Password managers help with 'remembering' them, but given the frequency of password breaches, it is really important not to re-use the same password.

 If you are sharing logins between team members, it's important to still use complex passwords (many password managers have sharing functions!) or products like Sked Social – we offer unlimited 'collaborator' users for no extra fee so that you do not (ever!) have to share passwords (for Instagram or to login to Sked).